VladIftime/alpha_mini_rug/README.md

       - if yes: robot returns a positive response
       - if not: robot returns a hint
     - repeat

+- **Key words Dutch and English**
+  - currently we implemented one question:
+    - What is your favorite time of the day?

 - **Follow faces**